CllsPy/MistralChatBotUpdated/README.md

 **What's Mistral AI?**

 [Mistral AI](https://mistral.ai/fr/).
 It's a french company that build open source models for developers and small companys.
+You can understand Mistral AI as an open version of [Openai](https://openai.com/).

 ## Usage